Deya Neya

-Deya Neya (English: Give and Take, released 1963) is a Bengali-language musical drama film directed by Sunil Bandopadhyay and starring Uttam Kumar and Tanuja in lead roles.
+Deya Neya (English: The Exchange, released 1963) is a Bengali-language musical drama film directed by Sunil Bandopadhyay and starring Uttam Kumar and Tanuja in lead roles.
 This is a romantic comedy film which portrays a man's struggle on a light note and ends with a happy ending.
 The film was produced and composed by Shyamal Mitra.
 The film was also loosely inspired by Shymal Mitra's real life.
 The film is noted for its outstanding music and generally the film became an all-time blockbuster hit.

 Plot

 Prasanta Kumar Roy (Uttam Kumar), son of BK Roy (Kamal Mitra) - an industrialist from the town of Lucknow, loves music and dislikes family business.
 His negligence towards work results in loss for the company.
 His enraged father comes home only to learn that his son is also secretly practicing music.
 He disapproves the idea.
 Prasanta leaves home in a bout and settles in one of his old bosom friend Asim's (Tarun Kumar) house in Calcutta (Kolkata).
 He starts singing there in radio and earns fame under the pseudonym of Abhijit Chowdhury.
 One day he suddenly comes across an anxious driver searching for a mechanic.
 He accompanies him to repair the car of a rich guy, Amrita Lal Majumder (Pahari Sanyal) where he meets Sucharita (Tanuja), niece of Amritalal, and falls in love with her.
 He decides to appoint himself as a mechanic cum driver for Amrita Lal Majumdar, who lives with his niece, and assumes the name Hridoy Haran (stealer of heart).
 Suchi is a smart girl but difficult to manage.
 Suchi also happens to be a great fan of singer Abhijit.
 She tries in various ways to meet Abhijit or to obtain a photograph of him, but singer Abhijit never gives any interview nor allows public display of photograph.
 Obtaining Asim's address from radio station as the sole contact address to Abhijit, Suchi visits them and gets friendly.
 She asks them to obtain a photo of Abhijit for her.
 In one such visits, she almost caught Prasanta on the spot.
 When Prasanta learns that Suchi is in love for Abhijit he decides to leave the service.